Connecting the Dots: What Graph-Based Text Representations Work Best for Text Classification Using Graph Neural Networks?: Introduction

-This work presents a thorough empirical investigation of previously proposed graph-based text representation methods for text classification.
-We analyze their performance with several GNN-based architectures across five datasets.
-Unlike previous work \cite{galke2022bag}, our study considers diverse datasets both with short and long documents (more than 512 tokens).
-While longer documents can be particularly challenging, our study finds that GNN methods hold particularly promise for longer documents.
-Furthermore, we provide a particularly extensive empirical comparison of graph-based text representation methods and shed light on what are the most successful choices of GNN architectures for learning from them.
+This work presents a thorough empirical investigation of previously proposed graph-based text representation methods, evaluating how graphs generalize across diverse text classification tasks.
+We analyze their effectiveness with several GNN-based architectures and setups across five prominent text classification datasets from a broad range of domains.
+Unlike previous work \cite{galke2022bag}, our study considers diverse datasets with both short and longer documents, as well as unbalanced classification scenarios.
+Additionally, we evaluate the efficacy vs.\ efficiency of the proposals, an aspect usually neglected in previous studies.

-The main contributions of the study are: \begin{enumerate}[noitemsep,nolistsep] \item We evaluate the merits of previously proposed graph-based text representations across a variety of GNN architectures and datasets. \item We study the effect of four different node feature initialization schemes. \item We identify the practical implications of the previously proposed graph-based text representations, shedding light on open challenges. \end{enumerate}
+For each graph method, we conducted extensive experiments using 3 types of convolutional layers as different message-passing strategies for 12 GNN architecture variants, each using one out of 4 pre-trained word embedding techniques as node feature vector initialization.
+This allows us to shed light on what are the most successful choices of GNN architectures for learning from them.